-I thought chocolate mousse would make the perfect dessert for the Aphrodisiac issue, being light and rich at the same time, and perfect for licking off a spoon.
 In searching for a sensational, and easy, mousse recipe I came across this recipe for Bill’s Food Processor Chocolate Mousse.
 It turned out to be a cinch to make.
-I doctored it with a spoon of Kirschwasser, a cherry liqueur, for extra lusciousness, and garnished with red berries: fresh currants, and sugar-coated cherries.
+Below, you will see that I doctored his recipe with a spoon of Kirschwasser, a cherry liqueur, for extra lusciousness, and garnished with red berries: fresh currants, and sugar-coated cherries.

 MAKES ENOUGH FOR 6 (YOU WILL WANT EXTRA)

 7 oz semisweet chocolate (62% cacao or less), broken into pieces

 PROCESS THE CHOCOLATE…

 2 TB grape seed oil

 1/3 CUP milk

 You will be adding these ingredients into the food processor to start the mousse.
 Combine oil, liqueur, and vanilla in a measuring cup.
 Separately, in a small saucepan, simmer milk and sugar, stirring to dissolve the sugar.